 Investing in a managed account relieves you of the concerns associated with the trading facet of investing (i.e. market timing, asset allocation, stop loss protection, etc).
-However, you make the large decisions of who to authorize to manage your account and how much risk capital to invest.
-To facilitate this, you review ranking, profile, and performance measurement reports and of course the individual CTAs disclosure document to screen and qualify the investment for your particular circumstances.
+However, choosing the advisor to manage your accounts can be a large decision.
+To facilitate this, you review ranking, profile, and performance measurement reports and of course the individual CTAs disclosure document to screen and qualify the investment and investor for your particular circumstances.

 Managed futures and hedge funds share a similar history and legacy — the first commodity fund was started in 1948, and the first hedge was fund established in 1949.
-Technically, hedge funds are privately organized pooled investment vehicles which operate under various exemptions related to securities regulations.
-Interestingly, CPOs are a hybrid between managed futures and hedge funds, and it is noted that while some hedge funds actively trade futures they can avoid CFTC registration.
-Admittedly, hedge funds are better known and have more assets under management.
-Yet despite the size and status of hedge funds relative to managed futures, the latter’s impact upon the alternative investment space is writ large in two significant and related ways: first, managed futures, unlike its brethren hedge funds, operate in a highly regulated environment; second, this same regulated environment which imposes disclosure and reporting requirements, compelled the data on managed futures to be made public, which in turn helped academics advance early studies on alternative investments, prior to developing any substantial research on hedge funds.
-In effect, managed futures were key to institutionalizing alternative investments.
+Hedge funds are privately organized pooled investment vehicles which operate under various exemptions related to securities regulations.
+Commodity Pool Operators (CPOs) are a hybrid between managed futures and hedge funds, and while some hedge funds actively trade futures they can avoid CFTC registration.
+Hedge funds are better known and have more assets under management, however despite the size and status of hedge funds relative to managed futures, the impact of the latter upon the alternative investment space is large in two significant and related ways.
+First, managed futures, unlike hedge funds, operate in a highly regulated environment; second, this same regulated environment, compelled the data on managed futures to be made public, which in turn helped academics advance early studies on alternative investments, prior to developing any substantial research on hedge funds.
+Managed futures were key to institutionalizing alternative investments.

-A CTA is professional trader known as a “Commodity Trading Advisor”.
-A CTA is an individual or firm who, for pay, trades accounts for individual clients or for commodity pools and/or who provides analysis, reports or advice concerning futures and options trading.
+A “Commodity Trading Advisor” or CTA is an individual or firm who, for pay, trades accounts for individual clients or for commodity pools and provides analysis, reports or advice concerning futures and options trading.
 Traders with this designation are generally required by the US Government to submit a disclosure document which outlines who he or she is, states the fees and expenses charged to accounts and reveals the trader’s performance track record.
 Additionally, information on the Advisor’s trading program is explained, as well as any conflicts of interest or disciplinary history that may be material.

-Both commodity trading advisors (CTAs) and commodity pool operators (CPOs) provide advice to the public with respect to investment in commodity and financial futures, and options on futures.
-CTAs typically provide advisory services in the form of a separately managed account, which is just like any futures brokerage account except that the account is managed by a third party — the CTA.
-On the other hand, CPOs commingle the assets of investors into a pooled vehicle, usually a limited partnership, and then subsequently allocate client assets to be traded by CTAs or by the CPO itself.
-The managed account vehicle utilized by CTAs is a more transparent and liquid investment by its very nature/structure.
-Whereas a commodity pool is less transparent and usually provides only monthly or quarterly reporting; further, it is less liquid in that redemptions are facilitated on a monthly or quarterly basis.
-There are advantages to the commodity pool structure though, including the ability to invest in CTAs with high minimums, as well as professional selection/oversight of CTAs.
+Both Commodity Trading Advisors (CTAs) and Commodity Pool Operators (CPOs) provide advice to the public with respect to investment in commodity and financial futures and options on futures.
+CTAs typically provide advisory services in the form of a separately managed account, except the account is managed by a third party — the CTA.
+On the other hand, CPOs blend the assets of investors into a pooled vehicle, usually a limited partnership, and then subsequently allocate client assets to be traded by CTAs or by the CPO itself.
+The managed account vehicle utilized by CTAs is a more transparent and liquid investment by its very nature.
+A commodity pool is less transparent and less liquid and usually provides only monthly or quarterly reporting.
+Advantages to the commodity pool structure include the ability to invest in CTAs with high minimums, as well as professional selection and oversight of CTAs.

-This question is worthy of a book.
-Briefly, commodity exchange traded funds (ETFs) are a new type of investment vehicle which allows investors to invest in commodities as if the instrument was a stock.
+Commodity Exchange Traded Funds (ETFs) are a new type of investment vehicle which allows investors to invest in commodities as if the instrument was a stock.
 Just a few years ago, the only way to invest in commodities was either through the futures/derivatives market or through a pooled investment vehicle.
-Commodity ETFs are usually long-only, and marketed on the basis of three types of returns: (i) “collateral return,” which results from investing monies into fixed income instruments which collateralize the derivatives that provide commodity exposure for the ETF; (ii) “spot return” which is the change of price in the underlying commodity exposure; and (iii) “roll return” which supposedly results from the “rolling forward of futures contracts.”
-The “roll return” is a hotly debated concept within academic circles, but Wall Street markets the idea nonetheless.
-There is a fourth source of return, less often stated, which is the “strategy return” that comes from rebalancing the portfolio.
-Managed futures differs from commodity ETFs in that “strategy return” is the main focus, and most CTAs will go long and short a market taking advantage of “spot returns” either way.
+Commodity ETFs are usually long-only, and marketed on the basis of three types of returns: (i) “collateral return,” resulting from investing monies into fixed income instruments and collateralizes the derivatives that provide commodity exposure for the ETF; (ii) “spot return” the changing of the price in the underlying commodity exposure; and (iii) “roll return” which supposedly results from the “rolling forward of futures contracts.”
+A fourth, less often stated source of return, is the “strategy return” that comes from rebalancing the portfolio.
+Managed futures differs from commodity ETFs in that “strategy return” is the main focus, and most CTAs will go long and short a market to take advantage of “spot returns” either way.
 With respect to “roll returns”, certain CTAs employ calendar spreads which effectively arbitrage for this particular source of return.
-At the same time, managed futures accounts can be invested in fixed income allowing an investor to obtain “collateral return.”
-However, it should be noted that managed futures involves leverage whereas commodity ETFs usually invest on a fully collateralized basis.
+At the same time, managed futures accounts can be invested in fixed income and allow an investor to obtain “collateral return.”
+However, it should be noted that managed futures involve leverage whereas commodity ETFs usually invest on a fully collateralized basis.

 KCA combines analytics with technology and market expertise to identify CTAs with risk/returns that fit a variety of individual investor needs.
 Based upon your needs and risk tolerance, KCA will show you CTAs that fit your requirements.
-Some of the criteria we use include strategy, experience, drawdown, volatility, assets under management (AUM), minimum investment, track record, markets traded, and margin-to-equity ratio.
+Some of our criteria include strategy, experience, drawdown, volatility, assets under management (AUM), minimum investment, track record, markets traded, and margin-to-equity ratio.

 There is no management fee, consulting fee, per acre, or per head charge.
 We keep it simple!
-The only fee charged is an all-inclusive flat fee per contract, whether buying or selling.
+The only fee charged is an all-inclusive flat fee per contract, for both buying and selling.

 Trend-followers use proprietary technical or fundamental trading systems, which provide signals of when to go long or short in certain futures markets.
 The goal of most trend-followers is to profit from extended price movement in either direction, though some CTAs may only capture very small trends or short-term moves in the market.
 Market-neutral traders tend to look to profit from either arbitrage or spreading different commodity markets.
-Included in market-neutral strategies are the options-premium sellers who may use delta-neutral programs.
+Market-neutral strategies are the options-premium sellers who may use delta-neutral programs.
 The arbitragers, spreaders and premium sellers aim to profit from sideways or non-directional trading markets.
-In addition to styles and strategies, CTAs may trade diversified portfolios of as many as 100 world-wide commodity markets or they may be market specific and specialize in only one market like the S&P 500.
+In addition to styles and strategies, CTAs may trade diversified portfolios of as many as 100 world-wide commodity markets or are market specific and specialize in only one market like the S&P 500.

 Although most investors tend to look at the returns a particular trading program has generated over time, a drawdown spectrum (a list of cumulative declines in equity) may provide an investor insight into the type of risk he may have to absorb in order to realize those returns.
-A list of historical losses, however, does not mean drawdowns will remain the same in the future (drawdowns can get larger or smaller in the future), but can provide historical information on the depth, length and time of recovery of each of the drawdowns.
-Obviously, the shorter the time required to recover from a drawdown the better the performance profile.
+A list of historical losses does not mean drawdowns will remain the same in the future as drawdowns can get larger or smaller, but can provide historical information on the depth, length and time of recovery of each of the drawdowns.
+Obviously, the shorter recovery time from a drawdown, the better the performance profile.
 Regardless of how long a drawdown lasts, CTAs are only allowed to assess incentive fees on new net profits (that is, they must clear what is known as the “previous equity high watermark” before charging additional incentive fees).

-The annualized rate of return, which is required to be presented always as net of fees and trading costs by the CTA, is the returns an investment program has generated in the past.
-These performance numbers must be provided in the disclosure document, however they may not be the most recent month performance.
-CTAs must update their disclosure document no later than every nine months, when performance is not up to date in the disclosure document, you can request information on the most recent performance, which the CTA should make available.
-Additionally you would also want to know if there have been any drawdowns that are not showing in the most recent version of the disclosure document.
+The annualized rate of return, which is required to be presented as net of fees and trading costs by the CTA, is the returns an investment program has generated in the past.
+These performance numbers must be provided in the disclosure document, and may not be the most recent month’s performance.
+CTAs must update their disclosure document no later than every nine months.
+When performance is not up to date in the disclosure document, you can request information on the most recent performance, which the CTA will make available.
+Additionally you would also want to know if there have been any drawdowns not showing in the most recent version of the disclosure document.

-After determining the type of trading program you are interested in, which would include type of strategy, markets traded, and the potential reward given past performance (by means of annualized return and maximum peak-to-valley drawdown in equity), an investor should expand his evaluation using various Risk-Adjusted methods to get more a complete picture of the program.
-The NFA (National Futures Association) requires CTAs to use standardized performance capsules in their disclosure documents, which is the data used by most of the tracking services.
+After determining the type of trading program you are interested in, which would include strategy type, markets traded, and the potential reward given by past performance (by means of annualized return and maximum peak-to-valley drawdown in equity), an investor should expand his evaluation using various Risk-Adjusted methods to get more a complete picture of the program.
+The NFA (National Futures Association) requires CTAs to use standardized performance capsules in their disclosure documents, which is the data used by most tracking services.

 A ratio developed by Nobel Laureate Bill Sharpe to measure risk-adjusted performance.
 It is calculated by subtracting the risk-free rate from the rate of return for a portfolio and dividing the result by the standard deviation of the portfolio returns.